abelson-lab/PAMPHLET/README.md

 <p style="text-align: center;"> <strong>Include Non-Exonic Mutation:</strong> Whether the user wants to include mutations
 not in exons.</p>

+The user may want to include non-exonic mutations because occasionally, they might be crucial to cancer progression, for example, a mutation in promoters.

 For the example, in the terminal, it lists the number of mutations and tumours before and after each filter.

 ```